 Even if it's past daffodil peak season, artsy La Conner makes for a fun stop for walking the waterfront and spotting seals and eagles.
 Try Seeds Bistro or the popular Calico Cupboard for lunch or scrumptious baked goods.
 (Calico Cupboard also has locations in Mount Vernon and Anacortes.)

 Slightly off the beaten path, my personal favorite is the town of Edison (population 133), a quaint, postage-stamp sized hamlet northwest of Mount Vernon.
-It abounds with good food — but be sure to bring plenty of cash Pick up baked goods at the Breadfarm Bakery (cash or check only).
+It abounds with good food — but be sure to bring plenty of cash to pick up baked goods at the Breadfarm Bakery (cash or check only).
 A block away, the Edison Café offers country flair and a breakfast/lunch menu that will appeal to all ages (open every day except Monday).
 If you happen here on a weekend, try eclectic Mariposa for tacos and burritos with a foodie twist (cash only).

 Top tips for the Skagit Valley Tulip Festival

 - Top tip: If schedules allow, plan on a weekday morning visit to avoid jammed roads.

 - Plan to dress in layers for changeable weather, and pack waterproof clothing and rain boots — those fields can be muddy! — and extra clothing for wobbly toddlers.

 - Bring a baby backpack or carrier rather than a stroller, for easier walking.

 - Ensure your camera battery and your phones are charged for photo ops (cloudy days make the best pictures; have kiddos wear bright colors).

 - Also plan for patience with other drivers on country roads, and pack extra snacks and car entertainment for the kids.
 It gets crowded — weekends can be downright jammed — and cars do goofy parking jobs on the roads.